ballerina-attic/stream-processing/README.md

 For better understand understanding let's take a real world usecase and implement that using Ballerina streaming features.

 Let's assume, that you are a API developer and you have published few APIs to the API store.
 There are subscribers who are subscribed to those APIs as well.

+Here, we are focusing on below scenario where we have a order management service which allow to add order.
 At this situation, you wanted to build an alert generation mechanism which send  you an alert in below conditions.

-- API request from a black listed user IP
+- API/Service request from a black listed user IP
-- No of API requests from same IP is greater than 10 in 10 seconds.
+- No of API/Service requests from same IP is greater than 10 in 10 seconds.

+-- Need a Diagram

 ## Prerequisites